Lingering Kashmir Issue Warrants Intl Community Proactive Role - UrduPoint

 "Pakistan and Kashmir are conjoined as their history and religion are similar.
 The love of Kashmiris for Pakistan can be traced back to the partition as they stood against the Dogra Raj and made the liberated area part of their beloved country," he said.

-The Kashmiris took pride to bury their martyrs wrapped in the National Flag Pakistan, Wani added.
+The Kashmiris took pride to bury their martyrs wrapped in the National Flag of Pakistan, Wani added.